-Chinese and Japanese – different formulations of the same ideas
+Chinese and Japanese Go rules – different formulations of the same ideas

 What does it mean "to control a bigger part of the board"?
 How should counting a score look like?
 What is the exact formulation of the ko rule?
 What should be the value of komi?

 Territory scoring and area scoring

-To determine the final score with the Japanese rules, players first check which stones should be considered dead and take them off of the board.
+To determine the final score with Japanese rules, the players first check which stones are dead and take them off of the board.
 Then every intersection surrounded by a player is counted as one point.
-Also each of the prisoners and stones which were dead at the end of game is counted as one point.
+Also each of the prisoners and stones which were dead at the end of the game is counted as one point.

 For example, they decide to check White's area.
 They can freely take off of the board the living White stones and the dead stones of Black, so that it's easy to count how many empty intersections are there.
 Afterwards they count the number of living White stones which remained on the board.
 The two numbers are added and if they exceeded half of the number of all intersections, it means that White won the game.

 The number of dead stones (at the end of the game) and captured stones (during the game) is a difference between the number of played stones and the number of living stones.
 If we take these things into account, we will realize that having an area bigger than a half of the board (by Chinese rules) is equivalent to having more territory than the opponent (by Japanese rules)... alright, ALMOST equivalent.

 Should you fill neutral points?

 So far each of the players played 20 moves.
 The territories of both players are fixed.
 In Japanese rules both Black and White can pass now.
 However, there are still three neutral points: A, B and C. In Japanese rules playing there has no value.

 Note that Black will take two of these intersections and White only one.
 As a consequence Black will put one more stone on the board than White.
 Therefore, the final result counted with an area scoring will be one point better for Black than if counted with a territory scoring.